Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 -group_reporting -filename=/var/lib/containerd/fio -size=10G

-Finally, we fine-tuned the OS to give containerd maximum I/O priority.
+Finally, we tweaked the OS to give containerd the highest I/O priority possible.

 # Prioritize containerd I/O